dolliars/AoC/01/notes.md

 difference between that and your objective sum.
 Or if you have a lot of numbers that are above your target, you could just skip those.

+In any case, here we're assuming:
+- the numbers are not in order
+- all the numbers are below the target sum

+The most obvious way to solve this is by nesting loops.
+And that's what I did for both part 1 and 2.

+Asymptotic efficiency of part 1: O(n²)
+Asymptotic efficiency of part 2: O(n3³)

+So we've got a quadratic algorithm, and a cubic algorithm.

 ------------------------------------

 TODO